Project Management is no easy feat! There are lots of moving parts, long hours, and constant reporting.

 STEP 11: And now for the finishing touches!

 Let us delete the unnecessary labels in our chart to make it look nicer.
 Just click on each element and press the Delete key from your keyboard.

 And there you have it!
-Your own Timeline of Milestones!
+Your own Timeline of Milestone Chart is ready!

 Feel free to change the data source so you can see how your cool new Timeline chart changes.
 Happy project managing using Excel!

 Make sure to download our FREE PDF on the 333 Excel keyboard Shortcuts here: